Applicants are required to have a bachelor’s degree from an accredited institution of higher education prior to matriculation into the program.

 Medical Terminology

 Applicants must complete the necessary prerequisites for matriculation within 10 years of their application submission date.
-Each required prerequisite course needs to meet the minimum semester hours listed above, receive a final grade of a “C” or better, and must be taken at an accredited institution of higher education prior to matriculation into the program.
+Each prerequisite course needs to meet the minimum semester hours listed above, receive a final grade of a “C” or better, and must be taken at an accredited institution of higher education prior to matriculation into the program.

 Letters of Recommendation: